UNDERREPORTED NEWS: Sanctuary city bill goes DOWN IN FLAMES in liberal Tuscon

 Libs: Trump’s rhetoric is so toxic!

-Also libs: Hey, we’re not real big fans of making Tuscon a sanctuary city, however:
+Also libs: Hey, we’re not real big fans of making Tucson a sanctuary city, however:

 ICYMI: Tucson voters overwhelmingly struck down the 'sanctuary city' proposal https://t.co/f3fUVN2fZq via @TucsonStar

-Note: Editor’s note: We’ve corrected multiple misspellings of “Tucson.”
-Eek.